Radiicall/jellyfin-rpc/README.md

 You can get one by going to example.com/web/#!/apikeys.html

-Replace "example.com" with the actual URL
+Replace "example.com" with your instance URL.

 ### Jellyfin Username
 This is the username you use to log into Jellyfin.